 C++ is an A+

 1985 saw the release of the C++ programming language, designed to appeal to both serious and amateur programmers alike.
-A general-purpose language, C++ allowed difficult programs to be written with relative ease.
+A general-purpose language, C++ allowed difficult programs to be written relatively easily.
 It was an enormous success.

 Nintendo Entertainment System Released

-While it might sound hard to believe, the video game market in America was on unstable footing throughout much of the early to mid-1980s.
-Many consoles, games, and brands had come and gone after a very poor performance, and it wasn’t totally clear where this technology was going to go from there.
-Then, one of the most recognizable brands came along and dropped a hit: The Nintendo Entertainment System.
+While it might sound hard to believe, the video game market in America was unstable throughout much of the early to mid-1980s.
+Many consoles, games, and brands had come and gone after very poor performances, and it wasn’t totally clear where this technology was going from there.
+Then, one of the most recognizable brands came along and dropped a hit: the Nintendo Entertainment System.
 With this, the American video game industry was up and running again.

 1986